JoinColony/colonyJS/docs/_Topics_TokensAndFunding.md

 ```

-## Colony Methods
+## Funding Methods

-The following methods are associated with the colony contract.

 ### Claim Colony Funds

-We can claim colony funds using an instance of the [ColonyClient](/colonyjs/api-colonyclient):
+You can claim colony funds using an instance of [ColonyClient](/colonyjs/api-colonyclient):

 ```js